Benefits Of Taking Creatine

 The work of creatine is to ensure the continued functioning of ATP by replenishing the lost phosphates.
 Therefore, creatine supplement drives up the amount of available fuel to recharge ATP.

-Benefits Derived From Taking Creatine
+More Benefits Of Taking Creatine

 1. Increases power and performance during high-intensity workouts